 The DM came in at 2:14am Bali time.
 "Are you up?
 I think I'm having a breakdown about Instagram."
 I was up — the kind of half-awake where you've stopped working but haven't gone to bed yet.
 I asked her what was happening.

-Three reels had landed in the algorithm that week.
-Together they'd done 1.4 million views.
-Her DMs had gone from 30 a day to 600 a day, mixed into one feed with no triage.
+Three reels had landed in the algorithm that week and gone properly viral.
+Her DMs had jumped from a manageable trickle to several hundred a day, all mixed into one feed with no triage.
 Leads buried under spam.
 Real fans buried under partnership pitches.
 She was scrolling through it on her phone trying to figure out which messages mattered, and she'd been doing it for three nights in a row.

 I asked her one question: "What do you want the inbox to look like Monday morning?"
 Her answer was three sentences.
 "Real leads tagged and routed to a calendar.
 Fans get a warm auto-reply with my podcast and merch link.
 Spam and partnership pitches go to a separate folder I check once a week."
 That was the entire brief.